tammet/nlpsolver/README.md

 unlimited time, i.e. the question is rather how complex questions can be solved in a preconfigured time window.
-In case the size of the input problem is relatively small and a tiny world model suffices for the solution, the correct answer is found in ca 1-2 seconds.
+In case the size of the input problem is relatively small and a tiny world model suffices for the solution, the correct answer is found in a range of ca 0.2 to 2 seconds.
 However, in case the system is given a large knowledge base with a size of roughly one gigabyte, and the answer actually depends on the KB, then the search space may explode and the system may fail to find answer in a reasonable time.
 Efficiently handling a very large knowledge base